open-telemetry/community/enduser-WG/README.md

 ## What is the End User Working Group?

 There are two primary goals of the End User Working Group:
 * Foster a sense of vendor-agnostic community for OpenTelemetry end-users to promote learning and adoption.
-We currently accomplish this through:   Organization and facilitation of End User Discussion Group & Administration of a private end-user discussion slack channel
+We currently accomplish this through:   Organization and facilitation of End User Discussion Group & Administration of a private end-user discussion slack channel.
 * Facilitate the collection and communication of end-user feedback to OpenTelemetry project special interest groups to influence SIG priorities.
-We currently accomplish this through: Creation and maintenance of end-user research assets such as OpenTelemetry Community surveys & Organization and facilitation of structured end-user interview sessions
+We currently accomplish this through: Creation and maintenance of end-user research assets such as OpenTelemetry Community surveys & Organization and facilitation of structured end-user interview sessions.

 Our group discourages promotion of vendor-specific solutions and desires to keep the focus on OpenTelemetry core technologies, adoption and usage.